 Initially, this peptide was discovered as a protein isolate from the mammalian thymus gland.
 It is a member of the Thymosins family that consists of molecules with an acidic nature and lightweight.
 These molecules can also work in the production of cells.
 By counteracting the ability of actin proteins or singular monomers to polymerize into thin strands, manipulation can be done in the distinction and motion of the cells.

 On the contrary, Thymosin also has the ability to gather the actin monomers, which can further be utilized for permitting or denying the production of the coming filaments.
-To an extent, this might be successful in inhibiting or facilitating the differentiation of cell like a pluripotent stem cell into another (for eg – bone cells or neurons).
+To an extent, this might be successful in inhibiting or facilitating the differentiation of cells like a pluripotent stem cell into another (e.g., bone cells or neurons).

-The presence of Thymosin Beta 4 is most prevalent in mammals, thereby, it can be stated that Thymosin like molecules have the potential of playing an important function in postnatal development or some tissue’s regeneration.
+The presence of Thymosin Beta 4 is most prevalent in mammals; thereby, it can be stated that Thymosin molecules have the potential of playing an important function in postnatal development or some tissue’s regeneration.

 The formation of new blood vessels and the migration of cells can be manipulated by the influence of TB-500 over actin.
-This shows that the protein has the potential of repairing wounds.
+This shows that the protein has the potential to repair wounds.

 What does Thymosin Beta 4 Do?

-Over time, many clinical trials have demonstrated the ability of Thymosin Beta 4 in repairing and regeneration the tissues.
+Over time, many clinical trials have demonstrated the ability of Thymosin Beta 4 in repairing and regenerating the tissues.